Nathanjms/advent-of-code/go/README.md

 # Advent of Code 2023 - Go

-To run day x, run `go run ./dayx`, where x is one of the completed days.
+To run day x, run `go run . --day x`, where x is one of the completed days.